nielstron/quantulum3/README.rst

     >>> quant[0].uncertainty
     0.1

-Non standard units usually don't have a WikiPedia page.
+Non-standard units usually don't have a WikiPedia page.
 The parser will still try to guess their underlying entity based on their dimensionality:

 .. code-block:: python